amirgholizad/tails_of_distributions/README.md

 Dependancies are listed in `requirements.txt`.

 Use `pip install -r requirements.txt` to install dependencies.
 A couple of "unnecessary" dependencies not available? then use `cat requirements.txt | xargs -n 1 pip install` to skip them.

+After installing the dependencies, just run each block of code in `tails.ipynb` to see the results.